noaione/yuusha-shoukan-ln/sources/v02/chapter3.md

 [...Unnn?]

-“Isn't this a grimoire related to “Ancient Magic”?
+“Isn't this a grimoire related to Ancient Magic?
 What do you plan to do with the books you placed on that side?”

 [...If Kaito wants this...
 I'll give it to him.]

 “No no, that's no good...
 There's some pretty dangerous magic written here—wait, that book you're holding in your hand!
-Isn't that also one of the “Forbidden Books”?”
+Isn't that also one of the Forbidden Books?”

 [...I wonder if...
 Kaito will be pleased with these?]